 The table above indicates the governance structure during the reporting period.
-Note that Patrick Mullett commenced as a board member from 31 August 2022.
+Employment and facilities services are supplied by the East Gippsland Catchment Management Authority under a hosting agreement.

 Board Committees

 The Board has three committees to assist in the detailed examination of matters and make recommendations to the board.